leesei/leesei.github.io/src/content/post/crypto.md

 [AES Explained (Advanced Encryption Standard) - Computerphile - YouTube](https://www.youtube.com/watch?v=O4xNJsjtN6E)
 [One Encryption Standard to Rule Them All! - Computerphile - YouTube](https://www.youtube.com/watch?v=VYech-c5Dic) [Almost All Web Encryption Works Like This (SP Networks) - Computerphile - YouTube](https://www.youtube.com/watch?v=DLjzI5dX8jc)

+CTR mode, also known as Counter mode, is a stream cipher mode of AES encryption.
+With stream cipher encryption, it is not necessary to encrypt the plaintext in fixed blocks like AES in CBC mode, which encrypts data in 16-byte blocks.
+If the plaintext to be encrypted is smaller than the block size, padding is required to process a complete 16-byte block.

 ### DES